-The display module allows to target LCD which uses a pixel indirection table (LUT).
-This kind of LCD are considered as generic but not standard (see Pixel Structure).
-By consequence, the driver must implement functions that convert MicroUl's standard 32 bits ARGB colors (see LLDISPLAY: Display) to LCD color representation.
+The driver must implement functions that convert MicroUI's standard 32 bits ARGB colors (see LLUI_DISPLAY: Display) to display color representation.
 For each application ARGB8888 color, the display driver has to find the corresponding color in the table.
-The display module will store the index of the color in the table instead of using the color itself.
+The Graphics Engine will store the index of the color in the table instead of using the color itself.

-When an application color is not available in the display driver table (LUT), the display driver can try to find the nearest color or return a default color.
+When an application color is not available in the display driver table (CLUT), the display driver can try to find the closest color or return a default color.
 First solution is often quite difficult to write and can cost a lot of time at runtime.
 That's why the second solution is preferred.
 However, a consequence is that the application has only to use a range of colors provided by the display driver.

+Alpha Blending

-MicroUI and the display module uses blending when drawing some texts or anti-aliased shapes.
+MicroUI and the Graphics Engine use blending when drawing some texts or anti-aliased shapes.
 For each pixel to draw, the display stack blends the current application foreground color with the targeted pixel current color or with the current application background color (when enabled).
 This blending creates some intermediate colors which are managed by the display driver.

-Most of time the default color will be returned and so the rendering will be wrong.
-To prevent this use case, the display module offers a specific LLAPI LLDISPLAY_EXTRA_IMPL_prepareBlendingOfIndexedColors(void foreground, void background).
+Most of time the intermediate colors do not match with the palette.
+The default color is so returned and the rendering becomes wrong.
+To prevent this use case, the Graphics Engine offers a specific Low Level API LLUI_DISPLAY_IMPL_prepareBlendingOfIndexedColors(void foreground, void background).

 This API is only used when a blending is required and when the background color is enabled.
-Display module calls the API just before the blending and gives as parameter the pointers on the both ARGB colors.
-The display driver should replace the ARGB colors by the LUT indexes.
-Then the display module will only use the indexes between the both indexes.
-For instance, when the returned indexes are 20 and 27, the display stack will use the indexes 20 to 27, where all indexes between 20 and 27 target some intermediate colors between the both original ARGB colors.
+The Graphics Engine calls the API just before the blending and gives as parameter the pointers on the both ARGB colors.
+The display driver should replace the ARGB colors by the CLUT indices.
+Then the Graphics Engine will only use between both indices.

+For instance, when the returned indices are 20 and 27, the display stack will use the indices 20 to 27, where all indices between 20 and 27 target some intermediate colors between both the original ARGB colors.